-Small interfering RNAs (siRNAs) represent a new class of medicines that are smaller (~16,000 Da) than biologic therapeutics (>150,000 Da) but much larger than small molecules (<900 Da).
-Current regulatory guidance on drug-drug interactions (DDIs) from the European Medicines Agency, Food and Drug Administration, and Pharmaceutical and Medical Devices Agency provides no recommendations for oligonucleotide therapeutics including siRNAs; therefore, small molecule guidance documents have historically been applied.
-Over ~10 years, in vitro DDI investigations with siRNAs conjugated to a triantennary N-acetylgalactosamine [(GalNAc)siRNA] ligand have been conducted during nonclinical drug development to elucidate the potential clinical DDI liability.
-GalNAc siRNAs were evaluated as substrates, inhibitors, or inducers of major cytochrome P450s (P450s) and as substrates and inhibitors of transporters.
-Aggregate analysis of these data demonstrates a low potential for DDI against P450s.
-Zero of five, 10, and seven are inducers, time-dependent inhibitors, or substrates, respectively, and nine of 12 do not inhibit any P450 isoform evaluated.
-Three GalNAc siRNAs inhibited CYP2C8 at supratherapeutic concentrations. and one mildly inhibited CYP2B6.
-The lowest $K_i$ value of 28 $\mu$ M is >3000-fold above the therapeutic clinical $C{\text{max}}$ at steady state, and importantly no clinical inhibition was projected.
-Of four GalNAc siRNAs tested none were substrates for transporters and one caused inhibition of P-glycoprotein, calculated not to be clinically relevant.
-The pharmacological basis for DDIs, including consideration of the target and/or off-target profiles for GalNAc siRNAs, should be made as part of the overall DDI risk assessment.
-If modulation of the target protein does not interfere with P450s or transporters, then in vitro or clinical investigations into the DDI potential of the GalNAc siRNAs are not warranted.
+Small interfering RNAs (siRNAs) represent a new class of medicines that are smaller (~16,000 Da) than biological therapeutics (>150,000 Da) but much larger than small molecules (<900 Da).
+Current regulatory guidance on drug-drug interaction (DDI) from EMA.
+FDA, and PMDA provide no recommendations for oligonucleotide therapeutics including siRNAs, therefore small molecule guidance documents have historically been applied.
+Over ~10 years, in vitro DDI investigations with siRNAs conjugated to a triantennary N-acetylgalactosamine ligand (GalNAcsiRNAs) have been conducted during nonclinical drug development to elucidate the potential clinical DDI liability.
+GalNAc-siRNAs were evaluated as substrates, inhibitors or inducers of major CYPs and as substrates and inhibitors of transporters.
+Aggregate analysis of these data demonstrates a low potential for DDI against CYPs.
+Zero of five, ten and seven are inducers, time-dependent inhibitors, or substrates, respectively, and 9 of 12 do not inhibit any CYP isoform evaluated.
+Three GalNAc-siRNAs inhibited CYP2C8 at supratherapeutic concentrations, and one mildly inhibited CYP2B6.
+The lowest K_i of 28 μ M is >3000-fold above the therapeutic clinical C{max.ss} and importantly no clinical inhibition was projected.
+Of four GalNAc siRNAs tested none were substrates for transporters and one caused inhibition of P-qp. calculated not to be clinically relevant.
+Pharmacological basis for DDI, including consideration of the target and/or off-target profile for GalNAc-siRNAs should be made as part of the overall DDI risk assessment.
+If modulation of the target protein doesn't interfere with CYPs or transporters, then in vitro or clinical investigations into the DDI potential of the GalNAc-siRNAs are not warranted.